olgarithms/sphinx-tutorial/docs/automating-documentation-updates.md

 # Automating documentation updates

-Github Actions allow github users to automatically execute workflows.
+Github Actions allow Github users to automatically execute workflows.
 We can use this to automate building and deploying new versions of our documentation.
 First, let's build a simple Github Actions workflow to understand how it works.
 Let's create a workflow that prints "Hello, World!" when a commit is pushed to `main`: